 What Damages Can Be Recovered in a Lawsuit?

-Damages amounts in a wrongful death settlement can vary greatly, depending on the circumstances of the death and the individual factors involved.
-In general, surviving family members may be able to recover financial awards to compensate for their losses, that include:
+Damage amounts in a wrongful death settlement can vary greatly, depending on the circumstances of the death and the individual factors involved.
+In general, surviving family members may be able to recover financial awards to compensate for their losses, which include:

 - Funeral expenses

 - Medical treatments related to the cause of death

 - Pain and suffering

 - Loss of the loved one’s services, protection, care, and assistance